MIXING & EFFECTS

 - When using PDC, FL Studio will no longer respond 'instantly' as the audio output is delayed to sync with the slow plugin

 - PDC is not related to the Mixer Menu > Disk recording > Latency compensation option.
-That strips ASIO soundcard latencies from input recordings.
+That strips ASIO audio interface latencies from input recordings.

 Guide to Manual PDC - Effects